Openbare Bibliotheek Amsterdam: Central Library

 The Central Library or OBA Oosterdok has a floor surface of 28,500 m2, spread out over 10 floors, 1200 seats, of which 600 with Internet-connected computers and a staff of 200.
 Also included are an auditorium, an exhibition room, the Library Museum, the Gerard Reve Museum and 2000 parking spaces for bicycles.
-On the seventh floor is a V&D La Place self-service restaurant with a south-facing terrace.
+On the seventh floor is a restaurant with a south-facing terrace.

 The cost of the project was €80 million.
 The building was designed by Jo Coenen, the former state architect (Rijksbouwmeester) of the Netherlands, who also designed the nearby KNSM Island, as well as the Central Library of Maastricht, and renovated the distinctive Glaspaleis in Heerlen, which houses its Central Library.
 Arup were selected to create the lighting design to create "a landscape with different zones" and a system for distributing fresh air which cools the building through drawing in the cold air outside.

 The Central Library is open 7 days per week from 10 a.m. to 10 p.m. and the lending and returning of books is fully automated.
 Not only does the OBA provide a large range of printing and copying facilities, but some other unusual features can be found in the library, such as two radio stations.
 AmsterdamFM is located on the first floor and OBA Live is on the fourth floor.
 Both radio stations have live broadcasts where the public is welcome to watch.

-The Muizenhuis made by Karina Schaapman is located in the youth department.
-It's a doll house for mice, made almost entirely by hand.
-This Muizenhuis, or Mouse House, is the decor for the adventures of two curious mice called Sam and Julia.

 The library has an exposition area which features rotating expositions related to design, art and/or books.
 All the expositions are open to the public for free.